Exhibit: Total uncertainty and your MVP

 Some sample scenarios —

-Leverage # 1 to increase # 2 — I know how to repair bicycles—> so I create entertaining YouTube videos to increase my visibility.
+Leverage # 1 to increase # 2 — I know how to repair bicycles—> So I create entertaining viral YouTube videos to increase my visibility.

-Leverage # 3 to increase # 1 — I have remote sensor data that I will use to build a software dashboard and alert solution for engineers who monitor power lines—> so I offer my beta customers a daily PDF file via email where I will learn their preferences on format, frequency and value before I build the solution..
+Leverage # 3 to increase # 1 — I have remote sensor data that for a future a software dashboard and alert solution for engineers who monitor power lines—> So I send my beta customers a daily PDF file via email in exchange for feedback and learnings on their format preferences, frequency of need and the related workflow uses.
+If it becomes high value to them, I’ll build it into dashboard and alert solution.

 Step 3 — What next opportunity/action did the learnings unlock?